 Over the course of our research, we found certain similarities between existing cryptocurrency websites.
 The most successful ones tended to have futuristic and bright designs.
 Additionally, a lot of websites featured high-tech components and visual shorthand for digital technologies (things like wires, buttons, and screens).
 These elements are useful, as they form a visual narrative for potential visitors.

 At the same time, the website needed to look a certain way due to the nature of the industry it was operating in.
 It needed to avoid being over-crowded with information, while sufficiently briefing interested parties about a complex product.
-Similarly, it needed to look professional and modern, especially since many cryptocurrency operations attract skepticism.
+Similarly, it needed to look professional and modern, especially since many cryptocurrency operations attract scepticism.

 As a business reliant on Cardano, the website needed to sell the blockchain as a viable tool, which required extensive research.
 There was going to be a lot of text with varying degrees of knowledge for each visitor based on their relative familiarity with the technology.
 Everything needed to be informative yet accessible.